 - who will be responsible for conducting the investigation;

-- that he/she has the right to a personal meeting to present his/her case (verbally and/or in writing) and the name, address and telephone number of the person to contact if a personal meeting is required;
+- that they have the right to a personal meeting to present their case (verbally and/or in writing) and the name, address and telephone number of the person to contact if a personal meeting is required;

-- that he/she has the right to submit addition information in writing, should a personal meeting not be desired; and the name and address of the person to whom the additional information should be submitted;
+- that they have the right to submit addition information in writing, should a personal meeting not be desired; and the name and address of the person to whom the additional information should be submitted;

-- that he/she has the right to be accompanied and assisted by a third party such as a family member, friend, counsellor or other professional support person; and
+- that they have the right to be accompanied and assisted by a third party such as a family member, friend, counsellor or other professional support person; and

-- the timeframe during which the internal investigation will be conducted, generally within twenty-eight (28) days of receiving the request for an investigation.
+- the timeframe during which the internal investigation will be conducted, generally within twenty (20) working days of receiving the request for an investigation.
 The Review Officer may conduct the investigation personally, or nominate an officer or officers of the College not previously involved in the matter to conduct the investigation.

-When the Review Officer or his/her nominee(s) makes a decision, a formal letter shall be sent to the student or applicant to become a student advising:-
+When the Review Officer or his/her nominee(s) makes a decision, a formal letter shall be sent to the student or applicant to become a student, within ten (10) working days of the decision being made, advising:-